Town Homes For Sale

 Personal Reasons

-A lot of the time, a homeowner’s decision to sell their house shortly after they purchased it has nothing to do with the housing market and is centered around big life changes instead.
-Things like job relocation, divorce, financial hardship, having a baby or medical emergencies can sometimes make it necessary for homeowners to move quickly and without warning.
+A lot of the time, a homeowner’s decision to sell their house shortly after purchasing it has nothing to do with the housing market and centers around big life changes instead.
+A job relocation, divorce, financial hardship, having a baby or experiencing a medical emergency can sometimes make it necessary for homeowners to move quickly and, sometimes, without warning.

 Market Forces